Acarmignani/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
+The following table shows the metrics measured in the environment for another 24 hours, but after the applied security controls:<br> <br>
 Start Time 6-14-2023 12:46:15 PM<br>
 Stop Time	6-15-2023 12:46:15 PM<br>